 Please email email@example.com or call us on 01923 282878 for more information.
 Dates are limited and will be allocated on a first come first served basis.
 Training is always tailored to the needs of the worship team we are working with.

 Andy Chamberlain is a co-founder of Musicademy and Worship Backing Band.
 Andy is a guitarist and in the past has played for Matt Redman, Tim Hughes, Vicky Beeching, Brenton Brown and many others.
 Presenter of Musciademy’s Worship Guitar DVDs and Playing By Ear DVDs.
 Andy writes a monthly column for Worship Leader Magazine and regularly teaches music and worship seminars in both the UK and North America.

-Sam Hargreaves is co-leader of engageworship.org and lecturer in the LST Theology, Music and Worship Department.
+Sam Hargreaves is co-leader of engageworship.org and lecturer in the London School of Theology Music and Worship Department.
 Sam is passionate about innovative, creative worship and leads training and services for local churches and national conferences.
 He also co-leads RESOUNDworship.org, writing and sharing worship songs.

 Nicki Rogers is an accomplished singer songwriter, who has recorded several critically acclaimed solo albums.
 Her own singing career has taught her the value of good singing technique, and the practical advantages of having the right kind of vocal coaching.
 Nicki uses a variety of established teaching methods aimed at ensuring that each student has a tailor made pathway to reach their potential.
 Nicki currently works with students at Radley College in Oxfordshire and London School of Theology, and tutors privately.